How To Say Goodbye to Sickle Cell Disease Forever: The Power of PGD

-They experience painful bone crisis and are more at risk of severe anaemia, problems like a stroke – read more.
+They experience painful bone crises and are more at risk of severe anaemia and problems like a stroke – read more.

 Others who have inherited the S gene and another abnormal haemoglobin B-Thalassemia can also have quite severe disease (S-BThalassemia genotype).